mdolab/pygeo/paper/paper.md

 <!-- [] TODO SS-: We should add a few citations for the basic FFD functionality. -->
 <!-- HMH: Any ideas on which would be representative?
 Neil suggested uCRM, maybe we want a wind turbine and/or hydrofoil paper as well for ~range~  -->
 <!-- MM: we can re-use the citations above for non-aircraft examples.
 For aero stuff, one of the latest Nick Bons' paprs could also be a good fit-->
-Its different parameterization options have all been necessary for different optimization problems, depending on the geometry involved.
+The different parameterizations within pyGeo have all been necessary for different optimization problems, depending on the geometry involved.
 The interface to ESP made it possible to parameterize hydrogen tanks within a combined aerostructural and packaging optimization [@Brelje2021a]. pyGeo's OpenVSP interface was used in aeropropulsive optimizations [@Yildirim2021c; @Yildirim2022a].
 <!-- [x] TODO AY-: Citation Yildirim2022a was included above but not here.
 Should we add it? that starc-abl work is the biggest VSP based example we have. -->